YellowMinionPlannet/Notes/Udemy_Docker.md

         2. Metadata
     - We can use `docker image inspect` to show metadata of an image
     - When we create containers by the same layer, the containers shares the same part of that image, until some container change something perticularly itself.
 But this won't cause the changed container got whole new stack of image, but only cause COW to the changed part/file.
 COW means, copy on write, it means only copy the written part to the different container.

+7. ATTENTION: about `docker login`
+    - ALWAYS remember to logout using `docker logout` on a shared machine, it might store a credential on the .docker/config/json file, you can use `cat .docker/config.json` to find out